percona/everest/CONTRIBUTING.md

 ### Working with local Kubernetes instances like Minikube or Kind

-When working with local Kubernetes clusters, Everest backend cannot connect to them because they often use `127.0.0.1` or `localhost` addresses.
-However, it is possible to connect to the host machine using `host.docker.internal` hostname since Everest backend runs inside a Docker container.
+When working with local Kubernetes clusters, Everest API server cannot connect to them because they often use `127.0.0.1` or `localhost` addresses.
+However, it is possible to connect to the host machine using `host.docker.internal` hostname since Everest API Server runs inside a Docker container.

 To do this, add the following host to the `/etc/hosts` file on your local machine: